 Contempt of court proceedings can also be initiated when support payments are not paid as ordered.
 The non-custodial parent will be summoned to court to show why he or she should not be held in contempt for not paying child support as ordered.
 Depending on whether it is a 1st, 2nd, or 3rd offense the non-custodial parent could be sentenced to prison for 30, 60 or 90 days.

-If a non-custodial parent does not pay child support for a total accumulated period of twenty-six weeks out of one hundred four consecutive weeks, whether or not the twenty-six weeks were consecutive, the non-custodial parent could be guilty of nonsupport of dependents (fifth degree felony) and be subject to eighteen months in prison and a $5,000 fine.
+If a non-custodial parent does not pay child support for a total accumulated period of twenty-six weeks out of one hundred four consecutive weeks, whether or not the twenty-six weeks were consecutive, the non-custodial parent could be guilty of nonsupport of dependents (fifth degree felony) and be subject to possible time in prison and a $5,000 fine.